 Shadeena to produce National Book Council funded project

-In news that will make many of Alex Vella Gera’s followers happy, his latest book has been transformed into a screenplay by Teodor Reljic and is getting the movie treatment by Shadeena.
+In news that will make many of Alex Vella Gera’s followers happy, Sriep has been transformed into a screenplay by Teodor Reljic and is getting the movie treatment by Shadeena.

 The recently launched Facebook page tells us that the film will soon be going in production in August, COVID-19 restrictions permitting.
 If you haven’t yet read the book, you can get it delivered straight to your door thanks to the Merlin Publishers website.